A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Model Description

 Then the radiative cooling rate for the thermal component is

 where $\Lambda(r)$ is the cooling function.
-We adopt the \citet{wiersma09} cooling tables which assume collision ionization equilibrium (CIE) plus photoionization from the \citet{haardt01} UV background, thus causing $\Lambda$ to depend on density, temperature, metallicity and redshift.
+We adopt the \citet{wiersma09} cooling tables which assume collisional ionization equilibrium (CIE) plus photoionization from the \citet{haardt01} UV background, thus causing $\Lambda$ to depend on density, temperature, metallicity and redshift.
 The cooling tables only go up to $z=8.989$ -- above this redshift (or for any other extrapolation) we set $\Lambda=0$.
+These cooling tables include photoionization heating of gas that is already in the CGM whereas our prescription for $f_{\rm UV}$ above inhibits the accretion of gas into the halo in the first place \citep[see also][]{benson02}.
+Note that our model does not account for the possibility that cold clouds condense out of the warm/hot phase thereby lowering its density and cooling rate, nor for the scenario that these cold clouds can contribute energy and mass back to the warm/hot phase as they free-fall towards the galaxy \citep{maller04,murray04,forbes19b,fielding20}.